Efficient Active Learning with Abstention: Introduction

 A similar constant label complexity holds with Chow's excess error, without any low noise assumptions.
 We also provide discussion on why previous algorithms do not achieve such constant label complexity, even in the case with linear functions.
 We defer formal statements and discussion to \cref{sec:constant}.
 In \cref{sec:misspecified}, we relax \cref{asmp:predictable} and propose an algorithm that can deal with model misspecification.

 \paragraph{Paper organization} The rest of this paper is organized as follows.
+We discuss additional related work in \cref{sec:related_work}.
 We present our main algorithm and its guarantees in \cref{sec:epoch}.
-We further analyze our algorithm under standard excess error in \cref{sec:standard_excess_error}, and discuss other important properties of the algorithm.
-Extensions of our algorithm, e.g., achieving \emph{constant} label complexity and dealing with model misspecification, are provided in \cref{sec:extension}.
-We defer the discussion of additional related work and all proofs to the Appendix due to lack of space.
+In \cref{sec:standard_excess_error}, we analyze our algorithm under standard excess error and discuss other key properties.
+Extensions of the algorithm, including achieving \emph{constant} label complexity and handling model misspecification, are presented in \cref{sec:extension}.
+Additional definitions and all proofs are deferred to the appendix.